Why kinship care?

 • The developmental trauma and attachment team;

-• Assessment for the adoption support fund (see eligibility criteria here);
+• Assessment for the Adoption and Special Guardianship Support Fund (see eligibility criteria here);

 • Life story work for your children;